 - having a chronic condition, such as kidney disease or diabetes

-- having poor oral health
+- having poor oral health and hygiene

 - chewing or smoking tobacco